 Starwood is a growing collection of over 1,000 mid-scale to very-upscale hotels in nearly 100 countries, from the business-oriented Four Points and Sheratons to the upscale W and Westin hotels.
 This card has come in very handy for travel to international and bigger US cities.

 Short-notice and emergency stays.
 All room taxes are included when you use points, and there are no blackout dates unlike other hotel programs.
-I’ve used them in a pinch, burning just 3,000 points for a last-minute $120 a night room at the Vancouver Airport Four Points (Category 2).
+I’ve used them in a pinch, burning just 3,000 points for a last-minute $120 a night room at the Vancouver Airport Four Points (now Category 3).

 Luxury international hotels.
 I’m usually happy with a Holiday Inn Express by the airport for a business trip, but when traveling for leisure it can be very convenient to stay downtown near the action and sights.
 In a city like Paris or Rome, this can mean big bucks.
 With this card, I’ve stayed at $300 a night hotels like the W New York, Westin Madrid, and Westin Venice.
 Being able to stay up late into the night in Venice instead of having to leave was amazing.
 If you redeem for 4 nights in a row in a Category 3 or higher hotel, the 5th night is free.

 Cash and points option.
-If you want the best value for your points, don’t miss “cash and points” opportunities.
+Don’t miss “cash and points” opportunities.
 For example, I found a $400 room at the Westin Rome in Italy or W Hotel New York Times Square for 8,000 points + $150 a night.
 Run the numbers yourself using the booking engine at SPG.com and look for the “SPG Cash & Points” option.
 The value of 30,000 points can be easily greater than $500.

 This last option is not the best value, but for the purposes of setting a last resort and baseline value, 9,500 Starpoints = $100 gift card at Amazon.com.